ericpruitt/emus/README.md

 make it possible to suspend a program using ^Z then pressing ^Z again to bring the program back to the foreground.

+#### bash-5.0-interactive-errexit.patch ####

+If errexit is enabled for an interactive session, drop the user back at a prompt instead of exiting when a command fails.

 #### bash-5.0-prompt-on-clean-line.patch ####

 Ensure the prompt will always be displayed on a clean line even if the output